group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 The panel consists of four sections:
 1. Filters: Consists of different buttons that can be used to set filters to the images.
 Normally, it is not used.
 They consist of converting the image to grayscale (im2gray), improving the contrast (imadjust), binarizing the image (Binarize, flip and Binarize by value), and removing noise and filling holes (AreaOpen, Close, Open, imfill, imclearborder).
 2. Image processing panel: Consists of the image display and the following buttons:
-    - Skeletonize: shows the skeletons in the binarized objects with a red line, which is what is measured for worm length.
+    - Skeletonize: Shows the skeletons in the binarized objects with a red line, which is what is measured for worm length.
     - Original: Shows the original image
     - Masked: Shows the worm masks.
 More information in [Image data export](#image-data-export).
     - Modified: Shows the binarized image.